 The English Department is a member of the consortium of universities associated with the Center for Renaissance Studies at the Newberry Library in Chicago.
 Membership has provided funding for graduate students to present papers at the annual conference.

 The English Department is also a member of the only consortial MFA program in the Midwest, the Northeast Ohio Master of Fine Arts in creative writing (NEOMFA).
 The NEOMFA offers intensive study in creative writing under the direction of esteemed practicing writers.
-Students, faculty, and prospective applicants are encouraged to stop by Olin Hall 355 to learn more about the NEOMFA program.

 The University of Akron | Department of English | Olin Hall 301 | Akron, Ohio 44325-1906